Cryptanthus bivittatus - Copyright: Nuno & Green

 Basal Offset Division (Easy) - Your plant will produce several basal offsets that can be separated once they have a sufficient root system and surpass the mother plant's height by half.
 If possible, water the soil 24hrs before the main event to reduce the risk of transplant shock, when its dry root systems are over-touched.
 Take the plant out of its pot and place your fingers close to the nodal junction - compost may have to be removed for better access.
 Push the chosen offset downwards until you hear a snap.
 Separate the foliage and its root system away from the mother plant, mentally noting the high risk of damage.
 Transplant in the appropriate sized pot with a fresh batch of 'Houseplant' labelled compost.
 Maintain evenly moist soil and situate it in a bright, indirect location away from any direct sunlight.
 After four weeks, treat it like a healthy specimen, following the care tips above!

 The individual specimen will only flower once, with pups forming at the plant's base that'll eventually bloom themselves.
 The spring inflorescence will remain within the foliage-line, proving rather uninspiring in the meantime.
 The bract's colours include red, yellow, green, brown, purple or pink that are arranged in a coned-shape.
 This genus is predominantly grown for its striking foliage and easy-care nature.

-Repot biannually in spring using a 'Houseplant' labelled potting mix and the next sized pot with adequate drainage.
-Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
+Repot every two years in the spring, using a 'Houseplant' labelled potting mix and the next sized pot with adequate drainage.
+Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 For those that are situated in a darker location, add a thin layer of small grit in the pot's base to improve drainage and downplay over-watering.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.